-404-1 Average hours of training per year per employee by employee category
+404-1 Average hours of training per year per employee

 The bank attaches great importance to training and development.
 Department managers monitor employee development at an individual level, giving due consideration to the bank's objectives and making no distinction in terms of gender.
 Employees also have their own responsibility where their employability is concerned.